Description

 Using this definition on our asset we see for example:

-• The maximum drop from peak to valley over 5 years of NASDAQ 100 Low Volatility Sub-strategy is -29.3 days, which is higher, thus better compared to the benchmark QQQ (-35.1 days) in the same period.
+• The maximum drop from peak to valley over 5 years of NASDAQ 100 Low Volatility Sub-strategy is -29.3 days, which is greater, thus better compared to the benchmark QQQ (-35.1 days) in the same period.

 MaxDuration: